mlflow/mlflow/docs/source/llms/llama-index/index.rst

 Enable Tracing
 ^^^^^^^^^^^^^^

-You can easily enable tracing for your LlamaIndex engine calling the :py:func:`mlflow.llama_index.autolog` function.
-This function automatically logs the input and output of the LlamaIndex engine to MLflow, providing you with a detailed view of the engine's behavior.
+You can enable tracing for your LlamaIndex code by calling the :py:func:`mlflow.llama_index.autolog` function.
+MLflow automatically logs the input and output of the LlamaIndex execution to the active MLflow experiment, providing you with a detailed view of the model's behavior.

 .. code-block:: python